whosneha/BHincosmicvoids/README.md

 4. Modify the parameters in the `main()` function to test different physical setups, such as adjusting the scale radius $$r_s$$, virial radius $$r_v$$, contrast parameter $$\delta_c$$, and the mass for horizon formation.

-## Paper Reference

-This tool is based on the paper:

-**Lustosa et al. (2025), Black Holes in Cosmic Voids**.
-The models used in this project are directly inspired by the theoretical concepts presented in this paper, which explores black holes' behavior in the underdense regions of the universe, particularly focusing on cosmic voids.
-The paper discusses the formation of black holes in these regions, their associated thermodynamics, and the effects of various parameters on the formation of black hole horizons.

 ## Example Usage